Three key Trump figures intersect two Justice Department probes

-Three key figures connected to Donald Trump are at the intersection of two accelerating Justice Department probes seen as the most viable pathways for a prosecution of the former president.
+Three key figures connected to former President Trump are at the intersection of two accelerating Justice Department probes seen as the most viable pathways for a prosecution of the former president.

 Several Trump World figures straddle both events, providing prosecutors with what experts say is a potent opportunity to advance both investigations.